-From an SEO (Search Engine Optimisation) perspective if you were to change a URL and consequently created a broken link, this can also adversely affect your rankings as previously mentioned.
-Use a broken link checker as soon as you make any changes, however minor to your URL’s.
+From an SEO (Search Engine Optimisation) perspective, if you were to change a URL and consequently created a broken link, this could also adversely affect your rankings as previously mentioned.
+Use a broken link checker as soon as you make any changes, however minor to your URLs.

 Use a broken link checker regularly to maintain the reputation you deserve.